EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 What the user wants to do with the data is what defines how to manage them.
 If the user only wants to archive them, the cloud provider has to grant him the ability to pull or push the data and the protection of the data in storage.<br />
 If the user also wants to retrieve the data through queries, the cloud provider has to grant support for fine-grained data retrieval and queries and also protection of computaton and queries results.<br />
-if the datas are dynamic, the cloud provider must provide support for access retrieval and enfocement of updates.
+if the data are dynamic, the cloud provider must provide support for access retrieval and enfocement of updates.

 ![[AccessRequirements.png]]